There’s a dirty secret about AI-assisted coding: it’s often too helpful.

 - Refactor to composable design (better long-term, affects 4 call sites)

-Now I’m making the architectural decision.
-The AI is doing the analysis and implementation.
-That’s the right division of labor.
+Now you’re making the architectural call.
+The AI does analysis and implementation.
+Right division of labor.

 Open/Closed as Change Control

-But there’s a useful interpretation for AI: modification requires justification.
+But there’s a useful interpretation: modification requires justification.

-When AI wants to change existing code, it should be able to articulate:
+When AI wants to change existing code, it should articulate:

 - Why can’t this be done through extension?

-This isn’t about preventing all modification.
-It’s about preventing unconsidered modification.
-The kind where AI reaches into a shared utility, tweaks it for one use case, and breaks three others.
+This isn’t preventing all modification.
+It’s preventing unconsidered modification.
+The kind where AI tweaks shared utilities for one use case and breaks three others.

 Dependency Inversion as Architectural Awareness